datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 <hr>

+In the diagram below, each box is a commit and the arrows point to the next ("child") commit.
-If each box in this diagram is a commit, how many merges have taken place?
+How many merges have taken place?

 <img src="https://s3.amazonaws.com/assets.datacamp.com/production/course_5355/datasets/branching.png" alt="Branching and Merging" />